Flaig6294/discretize-guides/builds/revenant/condi-alac-renegade/index.md

 You will want to use <Skill id="45537"/> and <Skill name="Heroic Command"/> off cooldown/at key moments.
 If <Skill id="45537"/> will be off cooldown during a <Skill id="28494"/> Rotation, stop <Skill name="Embrace The Darkness"/> right before **Step 9**.
 If it will be off cooldown during a <Skill id="41858"/> Rotation, don't use <Skill id="40485"/>.

-When you swap your legend first and then your weapon, you will be able to proc Sigil effects twice due to them triggering on legend swap.
+When you swap your legend first and then your weapon, you will be able to proc sigil effects twice due to them triggering on legend swap.
 </Card>

 <Card title="Raid Golem Rotation">